GetDKAN/dkan_starter/docs/getting_started/custom-site-configuration.md

 );
 ```

 We've added the ``features_master_temp_enabled_modules`` feature so that some modules can be turned on locally or on test environments.
 The ``maillog`` module keeps emails from being sent to clients or users.
+Anyways, remember that if you want to add a new module to that list, you should be doing it in settings.custom.php.

 ## Adding Custom and Contributed Modules, Libraries and Themes